Overview

 Discrete scales can be reversed easily using the relevant

-or x_rev
+y_rev or x_rev argument.

 plot_data <- ggplot2::diamonds %>%